WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Mentoring-EK.md

 ## Date: 15 February 2022

 ### What brought you joy this week?
-* ME - Wrapping up bits like the predictors, neuropsychology data, genetics...
+* ME - Wrapping up bits like the predictors, neuropsychology, genetics, seizure classification...
 Lots of meetings with clinicians.
 And career chats.
 ### What did you achieve
 * ME -  Managing different aspects of the project to keep things ticking over.
 ### What did you struggle with?
 * ME - Nothing to report...
 ### Any other topics
-* ME - Collaboration café tomorrow to get those missing bits in the chapter!
+* ME - Collaboration café tomorrow to get those missing bits in the Sensitive Data & Projects chapter!

 ## Date: 1 February 2022